cassiek/cassie-kumpula-bstn-capstone-client/README.md

 List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

-GET /
- - get an array of all warehouses

-GET /inventory
- - get an array of all inventory

 GET /warehouses
  - get an array of all warehouses

+GET /inventory-i
+ - get an array of all inventory from inventory-i

+GET /inventory-ii
+ - get an array of all inventory from inventory-ii

+GET /warehouses/:id
+ - get a single warehouse

+GET /inventory-i/:id
+ - get a single inventory

-POST /inventory
+POST /inventory-i
  - create new inventory item

 POST /warehouses
  - create new warehouse

-PUT /inventory/:id
+PUT /inventory-i/:id
  - edit inventory item

 PUT /warehouses/:id